Middlebury Union High School

-The school's mascot is the tiger, and its colors are black and orange.
+MUHS' mascot is the tiger, and its school colors are black and orange.
 The school has many sports teams that have brought home multiple D1 and D2 State Championships over their existence.
-The winningest team at the school is the Tigers Girls Nordic Skiing team, having won by far the most State Championships out of The high school's sports teams.
-The school dates back to the 19th-century.
+The team with the most wins at the school is the Tigers Girls Nordic Skiing team, having won by far the most State Championships among all the high school's sports teams.
+Most recently, the Varsity Boys Football team won the Vermont State Championship in late 2025.